callumalpass/zk_scripts/README.md

 The current implementation is somewhat opinionated about how a zettelkasten should be managed.
 The scripts in this package will work best when you have tags in the frontmatter and `dateCreated` and `dateModified` values.

-The default filename format is "YYYYMMDDxxx.md", where xxx are random letters, but this is now fully configurable through the config file (see the Configuration section below).

-There is currently no feature for the *creation* of notes (except of "working memory" notes).
+There is currently no dedicated feature for the *creation* of notes from templates (except of "working memory" notes).
 This has been avoided under the belief that template management is better managed by other tools; e.g. snippets in `neovim`.

 ## Installation